apify/apify-docs/sources/platform/monitoring/index.md

 ### Alert configuration

-When you set up an alert, you have three choices for how you want the metrics to be evaluated.
+When you set up an alert, you have four choices for how you want the metrics to be evaluated.
 And depending on your choices, the alerting system will behave differently:

 1. **Alert, when the metric is lower than** - This type of alert is checked after the run finishes.
 If the metric is lower than the value you set, the alert will be triggered and you will receive a notification.